robust-python/cookiecutter-robust-python/README.md

 - Built for supporting most OS's (windows, linux, macos) and all currently supported [python] versions
 - Platform agnostic CI/CD ([github], [gitlab], [bitbucket])
 - CI/CD that parities local [nox] sessions for all [python]
-- [maturin] support that can be at any time during the project's lifecycle
+- [maturin] support that can be added at any time during the project's lifecycle
 - Designed to be a maintainable template over time through the use of automated demos and integration tests
-- ... and much more!
+- Rich documentation explaining tooling decisions and rationale

 For a general overview of where we are at with this template, please see the [roadmap](#roadmap) section.